SSH Private Key Buildpack

 =====> Downloading Buildpack: https://github.com/Scalingo/ssh-private-key-buildpack.git =====> Detected Framework: SSH private key -----> Running SSH private key setup Warning: Permanently added 'github.com,gitlab.com' (ECDSA) to the list of known hosts.
 Permission denied (publickey).

-In such case, you need to add your public key to the remote service you need to access (e.g. GitHub or GitLab).
+In such case, you need to add your public key to the remote service you want to access (e.g. GitHub or GitLab).

 SSH Key Management Strategy